 The fog signal building’s upper story had suffered extensive water damage from the poorly secured door that formerly led to the skeletal light tower.
 That door was secured and broken windows were replaced.
 During the summer of 2007, access was made to the steel skeletal tower for the first time in decades.
 Much work is needed on that alone.

 “South Fox Light Station has 150 years of Great Lakes Maritime History, was a watchdog of the Manitou Passage and now is a vital piece of the Michigan Parks system, and more importantly, our local maritime heritage.
 We are proud to be a part of the light’s ongoing history and maintenance.
 It’s an honor carrying on the tradition,” commented John McKinney, FILA president.
 “We need people and their ideas to carry forward the 15 years of effort by the Fox Island Lighthouse Association thus far.”

 For further information about South Fox Island Lighthouse, visit the FILAwebsitee; www.southfox.org.
 FILA meetings are held the second Monday of each month at the Great Lakes Children’s Museum in Grellickville at 5:30 p.m.
 All are invited.

 Sandy Bradshaw, along with John McKinney and Hans Joerg Rothenberger, are co-founders of the Fox Island Lighthouse Association.
 A portion of this material was gleaned from Bradshaw’s upcoming second book on the Leelanau Peninsula.
 Bradshaw resides in Suttons Bay and Tarasp, Switzerland.
-Reach her at email@example.com.
+Reach her at [email protected]r.net.